 - Their preferred style of communication

-With the proper lead management infrastructure, that data can automatically generate a new opportunity and be assigned to a salesperson or paralegal.
+With the proper lead management infrastructure, that data can automatically generate a new opportunity and be assigned to a salesperson, paralegal, or legal virtual assistant.
 This eliminates downtime where a lead might get frustrated and turn to a faster competitor.

 That same data can help give you more insights into which of your specializations are generating the most interest, how many leads it takes to convert one paying client and how successful your individual employees are at converting their leads.
 All of this data is crucial for modifying your campaigns and, ultimately, growing your business.